InformaticsMatters/fragnet/orchestration/README.md

 >   Terraform state is preserved in an AWS S3 bucket.

-The cluster creation renders the corresponding Ansible inventory file with the created host's details, so Ansible is ready to run.
+The cluster creation renders the corresponding `ansible/inventory` file so Ansible playbooks (executed form the `ansible` directory) are ready to run.

 To destroy the cluster, return to the Terraform AWS directory and run: -